8 Hatch Reefer

 In 1936-7 that the Canadian National and Canadian Pacific built twelve experimental cars to various designs utilizing overhead ice bunkers.
 Rather than drawing inspiration from past design concepts in North American railroading, the Canadian engineers instead traveled to South Africa and Hungary to study the overhead bunker reefers used by their railroads.

-As with prior experimental cars, it was found that more product could be loaded, kept at cooler temperatures, with less ice and requiring fewer stops for re-icing enroute.
+As with prior experimental cars, it was found that product could be kept at cooler temperatures, with less ice and requiring fewer stops for re-icing enroute.
 The CN was happy enough with their performance that 100 more cars were built in 1939-1940, and by the late '50s the Canadian National and Canadian Pacific rostered over 6,000 cars.

 The major spotting feature of the Canadian overhead ice bunker reefers was their eight roof hatches, rather than the standard four.
 Due to the overhead bunkers, the doors are shorter than on other reefers of the era.
+The Canadian cars also had charcoal heaters mounted under the floor.
+In end bunker reefers, a removable heater would be used in the ice bunker when needed.
+The overhead bunker design necessitated permanently mounted external heaters instead.

 There are minor differences between the designs built by the two roads and, as with all designs built over a number of years, new technologies and features were incorporated.